 Corporate Europe Observatory’s team currently consists of: Vicky Cann, Pia Eberhardt, Kenneth Haar, Olivier Hoedeman, Nina Holland, Martin Pigeon, Pascoe Sabido, Erik Wesselius, Belén Balanyá (currently on sabbatical leave) and Federica Morelli (intern) (research and campaign team), Nicolas Klepinine (office manager), Kat Ainger (editor), Roel van den Bosch (financial administrator), Ester Araúzo (media relations).

 CEO is looking for an experienced, creative and dynamic TTIP campaigner.

 If you are interested in joining our team, we highly recommend that you subscribe to our newsletter to make sure you don't miss any future job advert.

 CEO has an advisory board.
 Its members are: Brid Brennan (The Netherlands/Ireland), Pratap Chatterjee (India/US), Ann Doherty (The Netherlands/US), Susan George (France), Adam Ma’anit (UK/US), America Vera-Zavala (Sweden) and Thomas Wallgren (Finland).

 Corporate Europe Observatory receives grants from a number of trusts and foundations.
-Currently we receive funding from the Adessium Foundation, Isvara Foundation, Polden-Puckham Charitable Foundation, RH Southern Trust, Sigrid Rausing Trust, JM Goldsmith foundation, Misereor, Human Earth Foundation, Joseph Rowntree Charitable Trust and the Charles Léopold Mayer Foundation for the Progress of Humankind.
+Currently we receive funding from the Adessium Foundation, Isvara Foundation, Polden-Puckham Charitable Foundation, RH Southern Trust, Sigrid Rausing Trust, JM Goldsmith foundation, Misereor, Human Earth Foundation, Joseph Rowntree Charitable Trust , Charles Léopold Mayer Foundation for the Progress of Humankind and the Marisla Foundation.
 CEO doesn't receive any EU or member state government funding.